Skip to main content

 Understanding ADA & WCAG Compliance

-A plain-English guide to web accessibility requirements, the April 24, 2026 deadline, and what it means for your organization.
+A plain-English guide to web accessibility requirements, ADA Title II enforcement, and what it means for your organization.

 What is ADA Title II?